-As before, r_n is a rational function of type (n, n - 1), and by choosing the free grid steps we can optimize it for our purposes.
+As before, r_n is a rational function of type (n, n-1), and by choosing the free grid steps we can optimize it for our purposes.
 In particular, we can tune (2.4) so that it implements a rational approximation to any DtN map, even if the associated analytic DtN function f_h is complicated.
-To this end, we need a robust method for computing such rational approximants and a way to convert them into continued fraction form numerically.
+To this end, we need a robust method for computing such rational approximants and a numerical conversion into continued fraction form.
 This will be subject of the following two sections.